Frequently Asked Questions

 - Can I make a listing that doesn't expire?+Currently, all declining-price listings expire when the expiration time is reached.
 However, if you create a fixed-price listing and don't specify an end price, it will not expire.

 - What happens to my item when it's on auction?+For most types of items, the item remains in your wallet while it's on auction!
 This means it can still be used in the game while it's on auction on OpenSea.
 (Note that there are still a few item types that require escrow, however)

 - I want to make my first listing.
 What transactions are required?+OpenSea's auctioning system minimizes the number of on-chain Ethereum transactions required to list an item for sale.
 In fact, once you've completed the preliminary steps, auctioning an item will require no on-chain transaction at all.
 Here's how it works:

 1. For your very first OpenSea auction, you will need to initialize your account with a free (plus gas) on-chain transaction.
 You only need to do this once!

 2. When you auction a new "type" of item (for example, your first CryptoKitty or your first CryptoStriker), you will need to complete another free (plus gas) transaction in order to unlock access to that item type.
 In most cases, you only need to do this once per item type!
 So, for example, once you've approved access to Autoglyphs, you can auction as many Autoglyphs as you like without having to complete another transaction.

-3. Once you've unlocked access to that item type, all auctions are simply a Metamask signature.
+3. Once you've unlocked access to that item type, all auctions will simply require signing a message with your wallet.
 No gas required!